High Civilization: Critical reception

 While noting the group's efforts to sound less like themselves, David Bauder of the Miami Herald believed their self-production meant there was no one present to curtail their bad ideas.
-He criticised its similarities to Yes, calling the title track "the worst of art rock", and describes the album's music as having "a sterile, antiseptic feel of musicians who spend too much time with machines.
+He criticised its similarities to Yes, calling the title track "the worst of art rock", and described the album's music as having "a sterile, antiseptic feel of musicians who spend too much time with machines.
 If someone pulled the plug on their computers, all these songs would shrivel into nothing."
 For The Boston Globe, Carlo Wolff called it a "superbly crafted" album with "inhumanly perfect playing and singing and meticulous production".
 However, he believed the album ultimately fails as it "[stretches] virtuosity too far and the tunes, no matter how well-made, don't contextualise each other."

 Mark Caro of the Chicago Tribune criticised the "bland Euro-disco" production and "crafted-rather-than-felt" lyrics, but believed its biggest problem was the lengthiness of the songs.
 Reviewing it for Melody Maker, the Stud Brothers criticised the music for plodding and the "helium delirium" for sounding "tired and out of breath".
 In the Dayton Daily News, Larsen believed young audiences would be put off by the group's high-pitched singing, writing that "High Civilization makes it painfully clear that you can't keep a bad sound down."
 In a retrospective review for AllMusic, William Ruhlmann called it a "misstep" on which the Bee Gees attempted to "go really contemporary" and sound like Prince, adding: "The techno-rock sounds silly with those near-Chipmunks harmonies, and it's all overdone.
 You can't really blame a band that has had recurring success by faithfully following contemporary pop trends for trying it, but you can blame them for failing."